F-PTS/Hangman-Game/Readme.md

 -   TypeScript
 -   React
 -   RTK Query
--   Vite
+-   Chakra UI

--   Planning on adding web sockets for multiplayer purposes
+Planning on adding web sockets for multiplayer purposes in the future